Jordy3D/DeathworldersTools/README.md

 Will contain """backups""" of stories written by people on the HFY subreddit, among other things.

 The `ConvertTXTtoJSON.py` file was just a prototype to automate converting the """backups""" into a new format.
-The same functionality exists at https://jordy3d.github.io/projects/jsonthing, which is nice.
+A more up-to-date version exists at https://jordy3d.github.io/projects/jsonthing, which is nice.

 ## Userscript
 The userscript that makes use of this data can be installed easily at https://jordy3d.github.io/userscripts, or manually copied from https://github.com/Jordy3D/DeathworldersTweaks/blob/main/userscript/Deathworlders.user.js.